About Us + Our Materials

 Stephen Farnan Studio sits right in the heart of west Belfast, at St Comgall’s on Divis Street.
-Stephen’s creative journey has been a rich one: growing up in Armagh, studying Fine & Applied Art in Belfast, then diving into Ceramics & Glass at the Royal College of Art, London.
-After traveling the world and experimenting with making, he returned home in 2002 to set up his studio at Priory Cottages in Benburb.
+Stephen’s creative journey has been a rich one: born in Littlehampton on the south coast of England, but growing up in Armagh.
+Stephen completed his degree in Fine & Applied Art in Belfast, followed by a Masters in Ceramics & Glass at the Royal College of Art, London.
+After travelling the world and experimenting with making, he returned home in 2002 to set up his studio at Priory Cottages in Benburb County Tyrone.

-Stephen has made a name for himself not just with pottery, but also with delicate pencil sketches of familiar Irish scenes, life drawings, and paintings, and more recently, playful experiments with AI in his Belfast Delft collection.
-His work spans a range of materials, porcelain, clay, wood, aluminium, and canvas, showcasing a curiosity and skill that’s rare to find.
+Stephen is a maker at heart, pottery is probably his first love, but with delicate pencil sketches of familiar Irish scenes, life drawings, paintings, and more recently, playful experiments with AI in his Belfast Delft collection, his work spans red earthenware, porcelain, wood, aluminium, and canvas — a broad, curious practice rooted in both craft and imagination.

 Red Earthenware: Simple & Honest

 Some of Stephen’s most striking work comes from humble red earthenware.
-Often paired with just a hint of glaze, it’s simple, but that’s the point.
-Its rough, natural texture softens over time, becoming even more beautiful with use.
-Flowing glazes accentuate its warmth, creating a perfect balance between rugged clay and smooth surfaces.
-Simple, tactile, and timeless.
+Often paired with just a touch of glaze, the clay’s natural texture softens beautifully with time and use.
+Flowing glazes bring warmth and contrast, creating pieces that feel rugged and elegant all at once — simple, tactile, and timeless.

 Wood: Living Art

-For his large wood pieces, Stephen selects top-quality marine-grade plywood for durability and character.
-Each piece is hand-sanded and finished to highlight the natural grain, knots, and subtle imperfections.
-Over time, the wood’s colour and texture shift with its environment, turning every piece into a living, evolving artwork.
-Each one is as unique as the tree it came from.
+For large wooden works, Stephen uses high-grade marine plywood for strength and character.
+Each piece is sanded and finished by hand to reveal the grain, knots, and subtle irregularities that make the wood unique.
+Over time, these works shift and settle with their environment, turning each one into a living, changing artwork.

 Aluminium: Extraordinary from the Ordinary